arcan1s/ahriman/docs/faq.rst

 How to sign repository
 ^^^^^^^^^^^^^^^^^^^^^^

 Repository sign feature is available in several configurations.
 The recommended way is just to sign repository database file by single key instead of trying to sign each package.
-However, the steps are pretty same, just configuration is a bit differ.
+However, the steps are pretty same, just configuration is a bit different.
 For more details about options kindly refer to :doc:`configuration reference <configuration>`.

 #.
    First you would need to create the key on your local machine: